meltyourface/blank/posts/Ancient-Greek-culture/Immersion-in-Classical-Greek-Language-Literature-Esoterica/index.md

    C. Analyze the influence of oracles, rituals, and secret societies on language development
    D. Final project: Write a short story or essay that incorporates elements of Ancient Greek culture, language, and esoteric themes

-Prerequisites: None, but a background in Classics or History is helpful.
+**Prerequisites**: None, but a background in Classics or History is helpful.

 Assessment Methods: Class participation, quizzes, written assignments, and a final project.